ldgabbay/jwplayer/fl5/doc/publishers/options.rst

 .. describe:: skin ( undefined )

-   Location of a so-called **skin**, an SWF file with the player graphics.
+   Location of a so-called **skin**, a file with graphics that drastically changes the look of the player.
+There are two types of skins available:

+   * **XML/PNG skins**: These skins consist of an XML file with settings and a bunch of PNG images.
+The files are packed up in a ZIP, so they load fast over the internet.
+Building your own skin is extremely easy and can be done with any basic image and text editor.
+See :ref:`skinning` for more info.
+   * **SWF skins**: These skins consist of a single SWF file, built using Adobe Flash.
+This type of skins has been supported since the 4.0 player.
+Since SWF skins can only be built using Flash (a $500+ package) and since this skinning model can easily break, SWF skins are considered deprecated in favor of PNG skins.

    Our `addons repository <http://www.longtailvideo.com/addons>`_ contains a list of available skins.

-The player has a simple :ref:`layout engine <layout>` which positions the controlbar, the playlist, and any positioned plugins.